Mary's Primary School has been awarded Rights Respecting Schools' status

 - Please do not write emails during the day enquiring whether clubs are running as emails may not be read until after school.
 The best thing to do is to phone the office directly and leave a message.
 A member of staff will contact you as soon as possble if your call is not answered.

-- Please note that the school has no before or after school childcare provision on site.
+- The school has a breakfast club from 8-8.45 which can be booked online.
+Please note that the school has no after school childcare provision on site.
 Parents are signposted to Lower Covey Nursery in Yetminster (our after school care provider) which some of our children attend.
 Please visit: http://www.lowercovey.co.uk; email: firstname.lastname@example.org or phone: 01935-872544 for more details.